jeffpeiyt/Topology-Builder/README.md

-# Topology-Builder
+# Network Topology Builder
-Build network topology using CDP, LLDP

-# This is a fully functional topology builder.
+This is a fully functional topology builder.
 The software simply automates what network administrators have done manually done for many years: use CDP and LLDP on the device CLI to find device's connected neighbors and iteratively develop a diagram of the network.

 Mode of Operation:
 - The device starts of with accessing a "seed" device.
 This is where the software starts its 'crawl' process